Kaceykaso/design_by_roomba/README.md

 Objective: Prove design by committee, or large group collaboration, does or does not work.
 Prove “too many masters (or managers)” does or does deter progress.

-Optional: Through Google Analytics on web app, find possible patterns in commands coming from certain countries, devices, OS’s, etc.
+Optional: Through Google Analytics on web app, find possible patterns in commands coming from certain countries, devices, OS’s, etc.<br>

 Observations
 <ul>